810-227-5225

 Township Holiday Hours

-The Township Offices will be closed on Friday, March 29, 2024 for the Good Friday Holiday.
+The Township Offices will be closed on Thursday, July 4, 2024 and Friday July 5 for the Independence Day Holiday.

 Holiday Refuse Collection